 By providing all of these services, dental hygienists can help patients reduce the chance of developing gum disease, prevent tooth decay, and other oral health issues.
 By avoiding these types of significant dental problems altogether, your dental hygienist can help ensure your mouth always stays as healthy as possible.

-Why Choose Aesthetic Denture Clinic?
+Why Choose Aesthetic Dental and Denture Clinic?

 It’s simple really.
-At Aesthetic Denture Clinic, we put our patients first.
+At Aesthetic Dental and Denture Clinic, we put our patients first.
 This is why we have the best people working with us, from dentists to dental prosthetists and, of course, dental hygienists.